ChibaPet/lxc-utils/notes.md

 ---

-Run from the host system:
+Run this from the directory/dataset that contains the top level of your
+container:

 ~~~
 # http_proxy="http://cache.my.domain:3142" \